Looney Tunes and Merrie Melodies filmography: 1950s

-A total of 278 shorts were produced and theatrically released in the 1950s.
+A total of 278 shorts were produced and theatrically released under the Looney Tunes and Merrie Melodies banners during the 1950s.
 There were no additional shorts produced during the decade.

 1960s

-A total of 147 shorts were released during the 1960s.
+A total of 146 shorts were produced and theatrically released under the Looney Tunes and Merrie Melodies banners during the 1960s (144 official and 2 cut downs).
 Additionally, an unaired television cartoon pilot featuring Wile E. Coyote and the Road Runner was theatrically screened instead.